sg16-unicode/sg16/OperatingProcedures.md

 # Collaboration

-SG16 welcomes participation from anyone with applicable C++, Unicode, and/or text processing expertise from around the globe.
+SG16 welcomes participation from anyone with applicable C++, Unicode, and/or text processing interest or expertise from around the globe.
 The following resources are available to accommodate such participation.

 ## Mailing list